ahmedessam235/WeatherApp/README.md

 To-Do list :
 1 - adding error page in case of wrong user data.
-2 - adding front end using react "on my To list once i learn react "
+2 - adding front end using react "on my To list once i learn react " 3 - fixing bug where the image is not appearing when entered from mobile.